 Community health centers, like other health care providers, are expanding their use of health information technology to improve the health and health outcomes of their patients.
-The League has taken a strong role in assisting health centers as they work to upgrade their health information technology (HIT) systems and capacity for using data, including help with the implementation and management of electronic medical records and development of reporting tools for clinical decision making and benchmarking.
+The League has taken a strong role in assisting health centers as they work to upgrade their health information technology (HIT) systems and capacity for using data, including help with the implementation and management of electronic health records and development of reporting tools for clinical decision making and benchmarking.
 Within the League, the Health Center Controlled Network (HCCN) leads the promotion of health information technology improvement projects.

 What is the HCCN?